synthet-ic/kfl/book/src/README.md

 ## KDL

+- KDL as token tree (≠ AST, ≠ token stream)
+  - KDL is new literal, new string
 - KDL as algebraic data type with exponential
-- KDL as token tree (≠ AST, ≠ token stream)

 ## TODO